Official websites use .gov

 In another approach, we are investigating the cell-stress response to procollagen misfolding caused by a Gly610-to-Cys substitution in the triple-helical region of pro-alpha2(I).
 We helped develop a mouse model of OI with this mutation (G610C mouse), which mimics the pathology found in a large group of patients with the same mutation.
 Our study of this model demonstrated that misfolding and accumulation of mutant procollagen in the ER of osteoblasts causes ER disruption, resulting in cell stress and malfunction.
 We are therefore investigating the mechanism of this stress and its role in pathology by altering how the cells adapt to it and by examining cell-stress response pathways activated by the mutation.
 For instance, we reduced autophagic degradation of ERESs containing misfolded procollagen by osteoblast-specific knockout of ATG5 (autophagy-related factor 5).
 Increased bone pathology, caused by the resulting additional accumulation of misfolded procollagen in the ER, confirmed our hypothesis that osteoblast cell stress and the malfunction associated with such accumulation play a significant role in OI pathophysiology.
 More detailed analysis of the ATG5 knockout effects confirmed that ERES microautophagy is the primary pathway of misfolded procollagen degradation in G610C osteoblasts.
 Furthermore, more recent studies revealed that accumulation of misfolded G610C procollagen in osteoblast ER activates transcription of integrated stress-response genes (e.g., Ddit3, Eif4ebp1, and Nupr1) but not of the canonical ER stress transducers Atf4 and Hspa5, suggesting non-canonical cell stress and identifying its transducers as Atf5 and Hspa9 paralogs of Atf4 and Hspa5.
 We validated these findings by bulk, single-cell, and spatially resolved RNA sequencing, as well as by in situ RNA hybridization and Western blotting.

-By combining the live-cell imaging, genetic, and biochemical analysis, we found that misfolding of procollagen in the ER of G610C osteoblasts activates the mitochondrial arm of the integrated cell-stress response (ISR) rather than the canonical unfolded protein response (UPR).
+By combining the live-cell imaging, genetic, and biochemical analysis, we found that misfolding of procollagen in the ER of G610C osteoblasts activates the mitochondrial arm of the integrated cell-stress response (ISR) rather than the canonical unfolded-protein response (UPR).
 Misfolded G610C molecules are not recognized and retained in the ER lumen by quality-control chaperones.
 Instead, they are retained at ERESs, blocking the exit of all secretory proteins from the ER into the secretory pathway.
-The resulting ER overcrowding activates the ISR without UPR as a result of disruption of ER–mitochondria contacts.
+The resulting ER overcrowding activates the ISR without a UPR as a result of disruption of ER–mitochondria contacts.
 The ISR is sufficient to stabilize G610C osteoblasts in a less efficient yet functional steady state, in which procollagen synthesis is reduced and degradation is increased.
-However, the same ISR may not be sufficient to prevent more severe ER disruption in other cells or other mutations, which may then cause misfolding of globular proteins and concomitant secondary UPR.
+However, the same ISR may not be sufficient to prevent more severe ER disruption in other cells or other mutations, which may then cause misfolding of globular proteins and a concomitant secondary UPR.
 For instance, we found that hypertrophic chondrocytes in the growth plate of the same G610C animals undergo a secondary UPR, which blocks their transition into osteoblasts and thereby limits longitudinal bone growth.
 Our discovery of mitochondrial involvement not only identified a new response pathway to protein misfolding in the ER but also opened up a new research direction.
 We are currently investigating how the ER–mitochondria contacts are disrupted and how the resulting mitochondrial dysfunction affects the cells.

 New approaches to analysis and treatment of ECM pathology